UBIFS FAQ and HOWTO

 Does UBIFS support NFS?

-Not, it does not, which means you cannot export UBIFS file-system via NFS.
-We did make an attempt to support NFS, but the support was not exactly correct so it was dropped, and we have never find time to come back to that.
-Please, refer this tread for some more details.
+No, it does not, which means you cannot export UBIFS file-systems via NFS.
+We did make an attempt to support NFS, but the support was not exactly correct so it was dropped, and we have never found time to come back to that.
+Please, refer to this thread for some more details.
 The original patch can also be found there.

 Does UBIFS become slower when it is full?